 What do ESTPs find most draining?

-According to the MBTI literature, ESTPs tend to find prolonged routine, extended abstract theorizing, and environments that restrict physical movement and sensory stimulation to be particularly draining.
+According to the MBTI literature, ESTPs find prolonged routine, extended abstract theorizing, and environments that restrict physical movement and sensory stimulation to be particularly draining.
 Keirsey (1998) notes that the Artisan Promoter requires variety and stimulation to remain engaged, and that monotonous tasks or positions that demand sustained attention to paperwork can rapidly deplete their energy.
 ESTPs also frequently report frustration with excessive rules, slow decision-making processes, and interpersonal situations that require prolonged emotional processing without clear resolution.

 How reliable is the ESTP classification in the MBTI framework?